colin-c6/KneatTestAutomation/README.md

 - Install a .NET IDE (VS Code with C# Plugin, Visual Studio)
 - Install .NET 7 SDK
-- Unzip the repository and `cd` into the 'PlaywrightTests' folder
+- Unzip the repository and `cd` into the 'KneatTestAutomation' folder

-> cd 'PlaywrightTests'
+> cd 'KneatTestAutomation'

 - Install the dependencies.